tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/购买指南/购买方式_intl_en.md

  - **Source AZ** and **Replica AZ**: Select different source and replica AZs (i.e., [multi-AZ deployment](https://intl.cloud.tencent.com/document/product/236/8459)) to protect your database from failures and AZ outages.
 >?
 >- If the source and replica are in different AZs, the network sync delay may increase by 2–3 ms.
->- When purchasing Tencent Cloud services, we recommend you choose the region closest to your end users to reduce access latency and improve download speed.
+>- When you purchase Tencent Cloud services, we recommend you select the region closest to your end users to minimize access latency and improve download speed.
 >
  - **Instance Type**: General or dedicated.
 For more information, see [Resource Isolation Policy](https://intl.cloud.tencent.com/document/product/236/39794).
  - **Instance Specification**: Select specifications as needed.